dan-ato/notes/README.md

-In an effort to get more familiar with the GitHub interface, as well as to begin formalizing and structuring my technical inclinations and investigations, I will be adding any pertinent notes here in a categorized system as I develop my understanding of electrical and engineering concepts.
+In an effort to get more familiar with the GitHub interface, as well as to begin formalizing and structuring my technical inclinations and investigations, I will be adding any pertinent notes here in a categorized system as I develop my understanding of electrical, computer, and engineering concepts.

 If you find anything useful, feel free to fork, adapt, or contribute.